sarah-antillia/TensorFlow-FlexUNet-Image-Segmentation-Acute-Lymphoblastic-Leukemia/README.md

 <br>
 <br>
 <b>Acutual Image Segmentation for 512x512 Acute-Lymphoblastic-Leukemia images</b><br>
-As shown below, the inferred masks look similar to the ground truth masks.
+As shown below, the inferred masks look very similar to the ground truth masks.
 The green region represents a benign, the cyan a malignant-early, and the yellow a malignant-pre respectively.<br><br>
 <table>
 <tr>